 The benefit of a Copper IUD is that it does not involve hormones.
 Thus, it will not interact with any medicine as well.
 Also, you do not have to worry take the pill every day or remember things to keep yourself protected from pregnancy.
 But the disadvantage of this device- it is painful in a way.

 Many females may experience cramping during periods and heavy bleeding.
 These symptoms may reduce over time as you get used to the device.
 But this may not be true for every user.

 So, a Copper IUD has its own set of pros and cons.
 In the below post we will discuss the same.

 1. It is a Long-Acting Form of Birth

 The hormonal IUDs that act as birth control methods last between 3 years and 6 years.
-So after 3-6 years, you need to visit the doctor for insertion of new IUD.
+So after 3-6 years, you need to visit the doctor for the insertion of a new IUD.

 While it may seem convenient to many, what if we tell you, there is a better and longer-lasting non-hormonal contraceptive?
 Here we go; a Copper IUD is the contraceptive we are talking about.
 It can last up to 12 years.

 As this device does not have hormones, it does not have any effect on your periods.
-You do not have to worry about hormone level dwindling in the body and having it replaced with synthetic hormones.
+You do not have to worry about hormone levels dwindling in the body and having them replaced with synthetic hormones.
 The hormonal form of contraceptives does have an effect on your periods.